-Natural materials have been used to produce dyes and colorants throughout much of human history. in Oaxaca, the way of learning has been passed down from generation to generation.
+Natural materials have been used to produce dyes and colorants throughout much of human history.
+In Oaxaca, the way of learning has been passed down from generation to generation.
 Join master dyer and weaver Porfirio Gutiérrez to learn about the rich history of the craft in its cultural context, and to make a range of richly colored dyes using natural colorants derived from indigo, cochineal and pericón (Mexican tarragon).

 In this 2-day workshop, we will mordant yarn and felt using alum, and use the dyes we have prepared to dye these fibers, in some cases over dyeing to create a wider range of color.
 In addition, cotton cloth will be dyed with indigo (using a fructose vat).
 Students will take home a yarn and felt sample card and indigo-dyed cloth.

 Porfirio will also be bringing a selection of his exquisite weavings that will be for sale (examples above).
 There will also be a trunk show open to the public on August 19th, from 4:30-6:30 pm.
 More information here.

 We will have a potluck lunch, giving everyone time to socialize with the instructor and fellow students.

 - Something to share for the potluck lunch